TejasGhatte/go-sail/README.md

 # go-sail

 **go-sail** is a powerful CLI tool written in Go using the Cobra library.
-It simplifies the process of setting up Go backend frameworks like Giber, Echo, and Gin by generating templates with built-in logging and caching features.
+It simplifies the process of setting up Go backend frameworks like Fiber, Echo, and Gin by generating templates with built-in logging and caching features.
 Designed for both beginners and seasoned developers, **go-sail** reduces the time spent on repetitive coding tasks during project initialization.

 ## Table of Contents